Thermal Gradient Sensor and Algorithm for Automated Shading

 - A room-ish temperature is a temperature closer to the room’s core temperature than to window temperature (at the same distance from the ceiling).
 It can be obtained via a dedicated sensor, or by applying a fixed offset to the actual room temperature (to account for thermal stratification) obtained via an interface to the HVAC system or a Smart Thermostat.
 Alternatively, in many applications, an assumed room temperature can be used with minimum impact on performance.

 The magnitude of the temperature gradient varies with proximity to the window surface.
 Relatively close to the window surface, the gradient is large enough that a useful indication of the heat flow can be obtained with a thermal gradient sensor consisting of two precision temperature-sensing chips separated by as little as 2 cm.
-Such a thermal gradient sensor can be integrated into a variety of products intended to be mounted at or near the window, such as our IntelliLux™ smart sensors:
+Such a thermal gradient sensor can be integrated into a variety of products intended to be mounted at or near the window, as described below under Applications.

 Not only does such a sensor provide the most reliable indication of the actual direction of heat flow across the window, it also completely eliminates the need for temperature information from external sources.